agc93/beatvortex/docs/content/en/docs/usage/mods.md

 > Be aware that installing from archives will often not include the full metadata so mods may be confusingly named.
 Double-click the mod in the mod list to change its name.

-Please note that "raw" mods that aren't packaged in an archive (for example, plain `dll` files provided by some GitHub projects or #pc-mods posts) will *not* work!
-Vortex only supports installing from archives so just add the file to a ZIP and install that.
+Please note that "raw" mods that aren't packaged in an archive (for example, plain `dll` files provided by some GitHub projects or #pc-mods posts) will not work quite right.
+Just like ModelSaber models, when you install a loose `dll` file Vortex will prompt you to create an archive for just that file so you can still install and manage the mod like archives.

 ## Updating Mods